iskandaryansergey/recyclebin_for_linux/README.md

-# RecycleBin_for_Unix
+# RecycleBin for Linux

 [![License](https://img.shields.io/github/license/iskandaryansergey/Prometheus-Cadvisor-Grafana)](LICENSE)

-Most **Linux** and **Unix**  distributions do not have  **recyclebin** on the command line.
+Most **Linux**  distributions do not have  **recyclebin** on the command line.
 When you remove a file or directory, it is gone and cannot be restored.
 This project is a script that provides users with recycling which can be used to safely delete and restore files.

 ## Philosophy